Download Catalog (PDF)

 Directed by Axel Corti

-Picking up where God Does Not Believe In Us Anymore leaves off, Freddy struggles to find work after arriving in New York in 1940.
+Picking up after God Does Not Believe In Us Anymore, Freddy struggles to find work after arriving in New York in 1940.
+His world of refugee acquaintances includes the depressed daughter of a poet/delicatessen owner, an aging surgeon who cannot find work, and a lovable charlatan photographer.
+Corti’s trilogy continues with Welcome In Vienna.
 More

 Secret Courage: The Walter Suskind Story